krislette/navijeff/README.md

 1. Create a `config.js` file under the backend folder.

-2. Make sure that you have **API key** from Google.
+2. Make sure that you have an **API key** from Google.
 To know more about getting your own API key, you can check this [video](https://youtu.be/hsNlz7-abd0?si=G-JMXV_MzokUXIEL).
 After getting an API key, type the code below on the `config.js` file you just created.
 Make sure to replace `YOUR_API_KEY_HERE` with your actual API key.
 ```javascript
 const GOOGLE_MAPS_API_KEY = "YOUR_API_KEY_HERE";
 ```